wso2/docs-open-banking/en/docs/install-and-setup/setting-up-servers.md

 WSO2 Open Banking Accelerator contains TOML-based configurations.
 All the server-level configurations of the instance can be applied using a single configuration file, which is the `deployment.toml` file.

-1. Replace the `existing deployment.toml` file in API Manager as follows:
+1. Replace the `existing deployment.toml` file in the API Manager as follows:

     a.
 Go to the `<OB_APIM_ACCELERATOR_HOME>/repository/resources` directory.